 Hisle still held out hope of coming back that fall, but he said that the variety of surgical procedures – five areas of his shoulder had been worked on – and rehabilitation had damaged the shoulder enough.
 “The team doctor [Paul Jacobs] said any part of the body can take only so much.”xxxiii He announced his retirement that off-season.
 The same report stated that he would “become a special instructor in the Brewers’ minor league system and a scout…work[ing] with the Brewers’ Class A and rookie league teams.”xxxiv

 Over the next 15-plus years, Hisle served in a similar capacity with his first pro organization, the Phillies.
-He also had brief stints in the minors with the Houston Astros (1989), Toronto Blue Jays (1990-91), and the Brewers again (1997).
+He also had brief coaching stints in the minors with the Houston Astros (1989), Toronto Blue Jays (1990-91), and the Brewers again (1997).
 From 1992 through 1995, Hisle was with the Blue Jays’ parent team as batting coach.
-He won a strong review after the 1992 season, the first of back-to-back championships for Toronto.
-“The team’s improved hitting…benefited from Hisle’s emphasis on patience and discipline.”xxxv In 1993, John Olerud, old teammate Paul Molitor, and Roberto Alomar finished one-two-three in the American League batting race.
+He won a strong review after the 1992 season, the first of back-to-back World Series championships for Toronto.
+“The team’s improved hitting…benefited from Hisle’s emphasis on patience and discipline.”xxxv In 1993 a trio of Blue Jays, John Olerud, old teammate Paul Molitor, and Roberto Alomar finished one-two-three in the American League batting race.
 That feat had been accomplished only once before, by three Phillies players exactly 100 years earlier.

 Hisle and his wife, the former Sheila Sanford, were married on September 28, 1970.
 She was a secretary for a law firm that handled some Phillies affairs.
 They had one child, a son named Larry Jr.xxxvi The Hisles had always extended themselves in charitable efforts throughout his baseball career.
 But after he retired to his home outside Milwaukee, this endeavor went into overdrive.
 The man once dubbed the “honorary captain of the major league Nice Guy Team”xxxvii demonstrated an even deeper meaning of nice-guy.